 Surface Movement

-An army may scout and move 1 hex per turn for every full 10cm of Move of its slowest unit (minimum 1 hex), units mounted in transports may use the transport’s Move for this purpose.
+After scouting is complete, the army may move 1 hex per turn for every full 10cm of Move of its slowest unit (minimum 1 hex), units mounted in transports may use the transport’s Move for this purpose.
+It may enter only hexes that have been successfully scouted this turn.

 | 1 | Lose D6x100 points of troops and D6 points of supplies |